Log Cabin with Centre Blocks

 Have you ever looked at your pile of UFO’s (unfinished objects) and wondered what you will ever do with them all?
 I recently was going through my quiltng projects and found five quilt blocks with an appliqued heart in the centre square.
 It had 1 1/2 inch strips on all sides.
 The appliqued heart was hand-stitched down.
 As I was looking at them, I realized that the blocks had become part of my stash when my mother had passed away.

 I wanted to use the blocks, but I would need more than five log cabin blocks to complete a quilt.
 I decided to make a baby quilt for the youngest grandchild in the family who had just joined the family.

 I wanted to use the five blocks that had been so lovingly pieced by my mother!
 Following is a tutorial of how I creatively used the blocks to make a Log Cabin Baby Quilt.
-Get a FREE Colouring page here.
+Get a FREE Colouring page and Cheat Sheet here.